The Mother Road Route 66

 I believe that if you get off the interstate and drive the decommissioned road, you will find an America that the algorithm hasn’t erased.

 ● An America that still has patience.
 Like the time it takes to record a mixtape.
+Waiting until just the right moment to hit STOP, and again after the ads, hit PLAY.

 ● An America that still has passion.
 Like waiting through (and cassette recording) 39 songs to find out what Kasey Kasem’s #1 TOP 40 Song of the Week is.